marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-12 23:16:48]* **Mariano Guerra**:

-which makes me think that it may be really easy to export to a single markdown page :thinking_face:
+which makes me think that it may be really easy to export to a single markdown page 🤔

 > *[2020-04-12 23:21:21]* **Scott Anderson**: